vatpac-technology/sops/docs/enroute/Melbourne FIR (YMMM)/Bindook (BIK)/Operations.md

 a) The airspace within 50nm of SY DME above FL280
 b) The airspace within the lateral limits of the CB TCU above FL245, except for the region south west which is assumed by Benalla (BLA)
 !!! note
     Bindook does not assume the CB TCU in the absence of a CB TCU controller.
-Assumption of the CB TCU is the responsibility of sector/subsector of Eildon Weir (ELW) or Benalla (BLA).
+Assumption of the CB TCU is the responsibility of Benalla (BLA).
 Controllers may choose to verbally coordinate the release of the CB TCU to either sector/subsector.

 ## Standard Assignable Levels